dacarras/r4sda/README.md

 # create an items data frame
 # items_data <- dplyr::select(data_frame, LS2T01:LS2T16)
 ```

-What is special about using `README.Rmd` instead of just `README.md`?
-You can include R chunks like so:

 ``` text
 # request a wide response data table with wide_resp() function